 Mr. Oh holds a J.D. from the University of Wisconsin Law School, an M.S. in Biotechnology from the University of Wisconsin School of Medicine and Public Health, and a B.S. in Neurobiology and a B.A. in Communication from the University of Washington.

-Ms. Smith joined Dynavax in 2019 and currently serves as Vice President Sales and Operations.
+Ms. Smith joined Dynavax in 2019 and currently serves as Vice President, Commercial Execution.
 In this role, Ms. Smith serves as the National Sales Leader and oversees the Company’s sales operations, commercial analytics and training functions.
 Previously, Ms. Smith served as Executive Director of Sales where she was responsible for managing all aspects of sales execution to support the launch of HEPLISAV-B. Ms. Smith has more than 20 years of relevant industry experience, with a majority of her experience in the vaccine industry.
 Before joining Dynavax, Ms. Smith spent 20 years in a variety of leadership and strategic account management roles with Merck & Co., Inc. Ms. Smith holds a B.S. in Accounting and an M.B.A. both from Spring Hill College.

 Our Board of Directors is a well-established group with broad leadership backgrounds.
 Their current and previous roles as biotech executives, physicians, researchers, and investors provides us with multifaceted expertise to help us reach our shared vision for helping patients.